mbradford04/Exotic_Dealership_MySQL5/readme.md

     manipulating numerical tables and time series.

 1.)
 Establish communication from pycharm to mysql
 * insert screenshot of connection

 2.)
 Establish communication from main.py to mysql:
 *insert screenshot of successful connection.

+3.)
+Create database from main.py
+*insert screenshot of successful creation of database